|

 Ziplining

-On clear days, you can see all the way to Minnesota over 100 miles away, looking out over tree tops, rivers, and lakes.
+On clear days, you can see to Minnesota over 100 miles away, looking out over tree tops, rivers, and lakes.

 Rock Climbing